Chad – North & South 15 days

 For current foreign exchange rates see www.xe.com or install xe.com on your phone.

 The official languages in the Republic of Chad are French and Arabic.
-Several dozen local languages are also spoken.
-In the case of a group tour, the tour leader will speak English or French.
+Several dozen local languages are also spoken. .
 For self-guided tours, you must speak French, while English-speaking travellers must hire a local guide with a command of English.

 The Republic of Chad is a multi-ethnic and multi-religious country.
 The South is inhabited by Christians of different rites.
 Sunni Muslims predominate in the North.
 Women do not have to wear headscarves.